r-Techsupport/rTS_Wiki/docs/disks/dislocker.md

 last_modified_date: 2022-09-17
 ---

-# BitLocker in Linux with Dislocker
+# Bitlocker Recovery with Linux
 {: .no_toc}

 Dislocker process will work in two different parts.
 For the first pear we will decrypt the BitLocker encryption and give a file named dislocker-file.
 In the second part we will mount the partition we just created.

-To do this you will need the BitLocker password, or the recovery password to decrypt the drive.
-If you need help finding your BitLocker key, follow this [guide](https://support.microsoft.com/en-us/windows/finding-your-bitlocker-recovery-key-in-windows-6b71ad27-0b89-ea08-f143-056f5ab347d6).
+To do this, you will need either the BitLocker password or the recovery password to decrypt the drive.
+If you need help finding your BitLocker key, follow [this guide](https://support.microsoft.com/en-us/windows/finding-your-bitlocker-recovery-key-in-windows-6b71ad27-0b89-ea08-f143-056f5ab347d6).

 {% include toc.md %}

 ## Install dislocker
-The first step is to install Dislocker, this is already included in our [Linux Live session](/docs/live-sessions/linux-live-session).
-Therefore, you can skip this step.
-If you did not have it installed already you can use the following command to install dislocker for Ubuntu and Debian:
+The first step is to install Dislocker.
+If you are already using our [Linux Live session](/docs/live-sessions/linux-live-session) you can skip this step, as it is included already.
+If your live session does not have it installed, you can use the following command to install dislocker for Ubuntu and Debian:
 ```
 sudo apt install dislocker
 ```